Higher Institute of Engineering, 6 October City

 A. Charge, energy, current, voltage, power

-B. Work done in moving a charge in an electric field (relationship between voltage and work)
+B. Work done in moving a charge in an electric

 C. Force between charges